HorizenOfficial/horizen-academy-v2/docs/defi/DeFi-scams.md

 # Focus on NFTs

 Non-Fungible Tokens are quite new in the Web3 ecosystem, and it’s easier to get scammed by something new, shiny, and in the grip of scams.
-NFTs, like other products, can be included in rug pulls, phishing attacks, pumps and dumps.
+NFTs, like other products, can be included in rug pulls, phishing attacks, pump and dumps.
 Some scams are more common in the NFT world than in the common crypto space.

 ## Bidding scams
 Bidding scams happen when you try to sell your NFTs on the secondary market.